lilkidsuave/blendGuide/README.md

 blend-files &
 disown blend-files

-Note for immuable systems, you may have to edit blend the executable in /var/usrlocal/bin if it cant find init blend
+Note for immuable systems, you may have to edit the built files if they cant find each other